10.10. Dynamic Types profiles

 float128

-All of them are defined as follows:
+All of them are declared as follows:

-<struct name="primitive_types_example">
+<struct name="PrimitivesStruct">

 <member name="my_bool" type="boolean"/>